 Caligata Lake Provincial Park

 About This ParkA small cirque basin containing an attractive lake, highly diverse plant communities and wildlife habitat.
 The area offers wonderful hiking opportunities to see wildflowers, as well as back-country skiing in the winter.
-Note that no camping or day-use facilities are provided.

 Park Size: 153 hectares

 Location and MapsPlease note: Any maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.

 - History: Established April 30, 1996 as a result of recommendations made in the Kamloops Land and Resource Management Plan.
 The park will be managed according to the Interim Management Direction Statement for Caligata Lake Park.